The Ultimate Guide to Astigmatism

-- If you see blurred lines, or there is a difference in sharpness between horizontal and vertical lines, you might have astigmatism, so please contact your optometrist or ophthalmologist for further examination.
+- If you see blurred lines or there is a difference in sharpness between horizontal and vertical lines, you might have astigmatism.
+In this instance, please contact your optometrist or ophthalmologist for further examination.

-There are three options to correct astigmatism – refractive surgery, corrective eyewear and toric contact lenses.
+There are three options to correct astigmatism – corrective spectacles, toric contact lenses, and refractive surgery.

 Can I wear regular contacts if I have astigmatism?

-Besides from refractive surgery, which can be very expensive, toric contact lenses are often the most convenient and effective option for correcting astigmatism.
-They differ from normal contact lenses in that instead of being spherical, they are actually a torus shape – more similar to a slice of a ring donut shape than a slice of a football shape.
-This allows them to bend and adjust to help your eyes focus on light effectively, therefore offering clearer and undistorted vision.
+Besides refractive surgery, which can be very expensive, toric contact lenses are often the most convenient and effective option for correcting astigmatism.
+They differ from regular contact lenses in that instead of being spherical, they are a torus shape – more similar to a slice of a ring doughnut shape than a slice of a football shape.
+This allows them to bend and adjust to help your eyes focus on light effectively, therefore offering clearer, undistorted vision.

-Toric contact lenses are typically soft contact lenses, however toric editions of rigid gas permeable lenses can be used for correcting irregular astigmatism only.
-There are also a wide range of toric lenses on the market, meaning that you can find lenses for your wearing needs, whether you’re after daily disposables, two weekly contacts, monthly lenses and soon, coloured contact lenses.
+Toric contact lenses are typically soft contact lenses; however, toric editions of rigid gas permeable lenses can be used to correct irregular astigmatism only.
+There is also a wide range of toric lenses on the market, meaning that you can find lenses for your wearing needs, whether you’re after daily disposables, two weekly contacts, monthly lenses and, soon, coloured contact lenses.

-Both glasses and toric contact lenses effectively correct astigmatism but generally contact lenses are preferred more.
+Both glasses and toric contact lenses effectively correct astigmatism, but generally, contact lenses are preferred.
 This is because they hold the shape of your eye and are considered more convenient to wear over glasses.